Water quality in Canadian rivers

 Key results

-• water quality in rivers close to the Rocky Mountains, in Saskatchewan, and north of Lake Winnipeg in the Hudson Bay region tends to be good or excellent
+• water quality in rivers close to the Rocky Mountains, in Saskatchewan, and north of Lake Winnipeg in the Hudson Bay region tends to be good or excellent.
+There is very little development in these areas

-• water quality is rated fair to marginal in areas where there is agriculture, or a mixture of agriculture and mining
+• water quality tends to be worse in areas where there is agriculture, or a mixture of agriculture and mining

 Data table for the long description